lionelmace/ibmcloud-labs/Lab APIC.md

 1. Click **Sign in with Bluemix**.
 If you're already sign in with Bluemix, you'll be automatically signed into the designer.

-1. The designer opens into the APIs section showing the API we created from the command line.
+1. The designer opens into the APIs section showing the API definition we created from the command line.

 1. Select the tab **Models** and delete only the **Note** model that was generated on our behalf, but make sure to keep the Customer model we created.

-1. Open the Customer mode.
+1. Open the Customer model.
 You should see the attributes age and name and their types.
 Note that name is marked as required as specified at the creation.

 ### Create a database service in Bluemix and manage the persistence in the API Designer